 Despite facing severe threats from poaching, habitat loss and disease, conservation efforts have led to a remarkable recovery, showcasing the species’ resilience and the effectiveness of international cooperation in wildlife conservation.

-At its lowest point, the population of saiga antelopes dwindled to a perilous low of just 39,000 individuals in 2005.
+At its lowest point, the population of saiga antelopes dwindled to a perilous low of just 39,000 individuals.

 Conservation Comeback

-Concerted conservation actions have seen the saiga population in Kazakhstan increase tenfold since 2015, demonstrating the effectiveness of international cooperation and targeted conservation actions.
+Concerted conservation actions have seen the saiga population in Kazakhstan increase dramatically over the past decade, demonstrating the effectiveness of international cooperation and targeted conservation actions.

-Amy Fraenkel, head of the Convention on the Conservation of Migratory Species of Wild Animals (CMS) secretariat, uses the saiga antelope as an example of successful internal conservation cooperation, saying
+Amy Fraenkel, head of the Convention on the Conservation of Migratory Species of Wild Animals (CMS) secretariat, uses the saiga antelope as an example of successful international conservation cooperation, saying:

 Wild rare animal, two male saiga antelopes with beautiful horns are fighting, endangered in their natural habitat